Vallintaus/laracast_php/README.md

 ## Introduction

-This is PHP for beginners from laracast and just for my own education purpocess
+This is PHP for beginners from laracast and just for my own education purposes

 ## Installation